bcsurf2822/parsity_js_pro/src/prototypes/README.md

 ### TODO 🧐

 Now your turn!
-Create a short video explaining prototypal inheritance and send to your mentor via slack.
+Create a short video explaining prototypal inheritance and how it differs from class inheritance and send to your mentor via slack.